It Chapter Two: Plot

 With their memories now fully restored, the group descends into a cavern beneath the sewers.
 Mike provides a rock from the Losers' fight with the Bowers Gang, and they perform the ritual using the artifacts in the remains of the meteor that brought It to Earth.
 The ritual fails as It emerges as an enormous Pennywise-spider hybrid and pressures Mike into revealing that the ritual killed the original native performers.
 It attacks the Losers and places Bill, Ben, and Beverly in individual hallucinations.
 They escape once Bill releases his guilt over being indirectly responsible for Georgie's death and Beverly realizes again that Ben was the one who wrote the love letter to her.
 When Richie is made catatonic by It, Eddie saves him but is fatally impaled.
 A weakened Eddie then explains how he made It feel small earlier, by choking the Leper nearly to death.

-The Losers confront It about how they have overcome their fears, and are no longer scared of the entity, which causes Pennywise to lose his physical superiority over them, and thus begin to cease to exist.
-In an attempt to save itself, It cycles throughout its many forms before eventually mutating into a crying, baby-like Pennywise.
-Mike attacks It, pulling out It's heart, which he and the Losers crush with their bare hands.
+The Losers confront It about how they have overcome their fears, and proceed to psychologically antagonise and belittle It.
+Pennywise gradually becomes smaller and smaller with each insult, cycling through its many forms before eventually mutating into a crying, baby-like Pennywise.
+Mike pulls out It's heart, which he and the Losers crush with their bare hands.
 Pennywise laughs at its defeat, and dies.

 They return to Eddie to find he has died from his injuries, and are forced to leave his body behind as It's cavern implodes, destroying the Neibolt House.
 At the water-logged quarry, the Losers comfort Richie, and Ben and Beverly kiss.
 Later, the scars on the Losers' hands disappear.
 After the Losers part ways, Ben and Beverly get married, Richie returns to the kissing bridge where he had once carved his and Eddie's initials, Mike moves out of Derry, and Bill begins writing his new story.
 Mike reveals to Bill that Stanley had written the Losers letters prior to his suicide; Stanley was too scared to face It, and his suicide was intended to strengthen his friends against It.
 He ends his letter with the words "We're Losers, and always will be".